Pipistrel 801 eVTOL

 The 801 has been designed as a low noise aircraft allowing it to fly in urban areas without disturbing residents.
-Each of the ducted fans have a different frequency which lowers the noise of the ducted fans during VTOL flight.
+Each of the ducted fans have a different frequency which lowers the noise the aircraft produces during VTOL flight.
 Electric motors also have a lower noise output than gasoline engines.

 The first Uber Elevate Summit 2017 (April in Dallas, Texas, USA), Uber signed a partnership with Pipistrel to provide eVTOLs for Uber.
 At the second Uber Elevate Summit 2018 (in May, Los Angeles, California, USA), Pipistrel revealed it's new eVTOL concept.
 At the June Uber Elevate Summit 2019 (Washington D.C., USA) Pipistrel's Dr. Tine Tomazic, Director of R&D, made a 9 minute presentation about the new Pipistrel 801 eVTOL aircraft.

 801 eVTOL Specifications:

 - Maximum speed: 282 km/h (175 mph, 152 kn)

 - Range: 97 km (60 mi, 52 n mi)

 - Pilot: 1

 - Capacity: 4 passengers and luggage

 - Ducted lift fans for VTOL flight: 8.
 The fan doors close during forward flight.